agustinjosew/SpecFlow_PoC/README.md

-# Nombre del Proyecto
+# SpecFlow: a Free and Open Source BDD Framework for .NET

 ## Descripción

-Breve descripción del proyecto.
+SpecFlow is a popular framework for BDD in Microsoft .NET development projects.
+In this blog post, we’ll explore SpecFlow, how it works, and how it can benefit .NET development projects.
+With the help of one project, we will learn how to integrate it into the .NET project.

 ## Requisitos

-- .NET Framework x.x.x
+- .NET 6
-- Herramientas de DevOps (por ejemplo, Jenkins, Docker, etc.)
+- Herramientas de DevOps (Docker)

 ## Configuración del entorno